yeti-labs/discord-nft-sales-bot/README.md

 - `contractAddress` - Required.
 The smart contract address for your ERC-721 smart contract.
 - `discordBotToken` - Required.
 The Discord bot token for you bot.
 Create an application within the [Discord developer portal](https://discord.com/developers/applications) and then create a bot within that application that can has permissions to post messages.
 You can reveal the token from the bot screen.
 - `discordChannelId` - Required.
 The ID of the channel you want to bot to post in.
 You can get this by turning on Developer mode in Discord and then clicking the settings icon of the channel.
+- `discordBotName` - Required.
+The name of the bot that will post in the channel.
+- `discordBotImage` - Required.
+The profile image that the bot will have when it posts in the channel.
+- `discordBotColor` - Required.
+The number value of the color that the bot will post with. [converter](https://gist.github.com/thomasbnt/b6f455e2c7d743b796917fa3c205f812)
+- `discordBotLink` - Required.
+The URL that the bot name will link back to.
 - `metadataCb` - Optional.
 A function that receives the raw NFT metadata as the first argument.
 Must return an object of the following type `{ name: string; image: string }`